pawgog/codeigniter-table-phpMyAdmin/readme.rst

 CodeIgniter is an Application Development Framework
 ###################

-Application built in CodeIgniter, connection with phpMyAdmin.
+Application built in CodeIgniter, connection with database school_user.sql / phpMyAdmin.